elba/website/README.md

 $ cargo run
 ```

 Note that all of the configruations of registry backend is passed in by environment variables.
 When it starts it reads `.env` file and mash it with the existing environment variables.
-You would like to change something in that file rather than in the shell enviroment when you do development.
+You would like to change configruations in that file rather than in the shell enviroment when you do development.

-You may also want to build frontend project as well, then run the following commands, and it will output build results to `/public` :
+You may also want to build frontend project as well, if so, run the following commands, and it will output build results to `/public` :

 ```
 cd frontend